Skip to main content

 Overview

 CDT is a full-stack Next.js 15 application that combines three specialized visualization engines — maps, BIM/IFC models, and point clouds — with a REST API layer and a PostgreSQL + MinIO storage backend.
 The entire application, from server-side rendering to API routes, lives in a single Next.js deployment, which keeps infrastructure simple while still supporting a rich, interactive browser experience.
-Authentication, role-based permissions, and multi-tenant organization support are built in at the framework level.
+Authentication, RBAC authorization, and multi-tenant organization support are built in at the framework level.

 High-Level Architecture